 - Do not eat (or eat lightly) during the 2-hour period before class and avoid caffeinated beverages.
 Hydration is important, so drink plenty of water before and after class.

-- Arrive 5-10 minutes before class begins to allow ample time to check in and prepare for class.
-We strive to begin and end all classes on time.
-(Arrive 10-15 minutes before your first class at Yoga for Life so we can welcome you and show you our space.
-You will also be asked to complete a brief New Student Information Form and Waiver before class.)
+- Arrive 5 minutes before class begins to allow ample time to check in and prepare for class.
+Before your first Yoga for Life class, you will be asked to complete a brief New Student Information Form and Waiver.

 - Wear comfortable, stretchy clothing to class – something neither too tight, nor too loose.
 Tight clothing can be uncomfortable and baggy clothing can be distracting in certain postures.
 Leggings or workout shorts work perfectly, along with a fitted top.